modofunjs/modofun/README.md

 #### modofun(handlers)
 Creates an application with default options.
 * `handlers`: An object with functions named after the operations to be exposed via the URL path.
+See the [handlers specification](#handlers) below.

 #### modofun(handlers, middleware)
 Creates an application with a list of global middleware to execute before the invoking the route handlers.